badspacebar/sdk/resources/content.md

 ###damagelib

 ####damagelib.handlers
-Insert your own handlers if internal damagelib is not ok.
+Insert your own handlers if internal damagelib is not ok.<br>

 ``` lua
 local damagelib = module.internal('damagelib')